Withdrawal from the College

 - Information Technology: to return all computer equipment, including accessories.
 The student may incur additional charges if equipment is damaged or missing.

 No refund of tuition and fees will be made for students who do not follow required procedures.
-Failure to follow the formal procedures may result in withdrawal by the College (see elsewhere in this handbook).
+Failure to follow the formal procedures may result in withdrawal by the College.